Beautiful Snowdrops at Anglesey Abbey

 The snowdrop collection here at Anglesey Abbey hosts over 270 individual varieties of snowdrop, with some found right here in our gardens and as such, are named after people and places with links to Anglesey Abbey.

-Also known as Candlemas Bells.
-Candlemas, the Christian feast of purification, falls on 2 Feb each year.
-Snowdrops are common in the grounds of old religious communities, and it’s possible that Anglesey Abbey’s snowdrops go back to the time when it was a priory.
+Also known as Candlemas Bells, snowdrops are common in the grounds of old religious communities, and it’s possible that Anglesey Abbey’s snowdrops go back to the time when it was a priory.
+Candlemas, the Christian feast of purification, falls on 2 Feb each year

 The Winter Garden

 The first snowdrops to appear are usually found beneath the splendor of the Winter Garden.
-Generally visable from mid-December, this is a favourite pathway to spot the delicate white flowers whilst also enjoying the sensory planting surrounding them.
+Generally visible from mid-December, this is a favourite pathway to spot several different varieties of the delicate white flowers whilst also enjoying the sensory planting surrounding them.

 The Woodland Path